 \section{Introduction}

-Recent advances by pulsar timing arrays (PTAs), leveraging precise measurements of timing residuals within a galactic-scale detector, have ushered in a new era of stochastic gravitational wave background (SGWB) detection.
-The SGWB, defined by a superposition of incoherent gravitational waves (GWs), initially emerged as a common-spectrum process~\cite{Arzoumanian:2020vkk,Goncharov:2021oub,Chen:2021rqp,Antoniadis:2022pcn}.
-Subsequent data provided evidence of a quadrupolar correlation function~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}, famously known as the Hellings-Downs curve~\cite{Hellings:1983fr}, further affirming the SGWB's presence and characteristics.
+Recent advances of pulsar-timing arrays (PTAs), which can leverage precise measurements of timing residuals within a galactic-scale detector, have ushered in a new era of stochastic gravitational wave background (SGWB) detection.
+The SGWB, defined by a superposition of incoherent gravitational waves (GWs), initially emerged as a common-spectrum process~\cite{Arzoumanian:2020vkk}.
+Subsequent data provided evidence of a quadrupolar correlation function~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}, famously known as the Hellings-Downs curve~\cite{Hellings:1983fr}, which affirmed the presence and characteristics of the SGWB.

-The observed spectrum of the SGWB is consistent with expectations for a population of supermassive black hole binaries (SMBHBs), dominated by binaries with comparable mass ratios, total masses in the range of $10^{9.2-10.4}\,M_{\odot}$, and redshifts from $0.15$ to $0.9$~\cite{NANOGrav:2023hfp,EPTA:2023xxk}, where $M_{\odot}$ represents the solar mass.
-Although the spectrum is consistent with a steady slope from GW emission by circular binaries, the 15-year NANOGrav data~\cite{NANOGrav:2023hfp} exhibit a mild preference for a low-frequency turnover, a feature also suggested by the PPTA~\cite{Reardon:2023gzh} and EPTA~\cite{EPTA:2023xxk} datasets with over ten years of observations.
-This feature implies an acceleration in the rate of orbital hardening, offering a potential solution to the final parsec problem~\cite{Begelman:1980vb,Milosavljevic:2002ht}.
-Possibilities include interactions with environmental factors—such as gas~\cite{Gould:1999ia,Armitage:2002uu}, stars~\cite{Quinlan:1996vp}, and dark matter~\cite{Milosavljevic:2001vi}—and the impact of significant initial orbital eccentricities~\cite{Enoki:2006kj,Chen:2016zyo,Raidal:2024odr}.
+The observed spectrum of the SGWB is consistent with expectations for a population of supermassive black hole binaries (SMBHBs), that is dominated by binaries with comparable mass ratios, total masses in the range $10^{9.2-10.4}\,M_{\odot}$, and redshifts from $0.15$ to $0.9$~\cite{NANOGrav:2023hfp,EPTA:2023xxk}, where $M_{\odot}$ represents the solar mass.
+Although the spectrum is consistent with a steady slope due to GW emission by circular binaries, the NANOGrav 15-year data~\cite{NANOGrav:2023hfp} exhibit a mild preference for a low-frequency turnover, a feature also indicated by data from the Parkes Pulsar Timing Array~\cite{Reardon:2023gzh} and European Pulsar Timing Array~\cite{EPTA:2023xxk}, which have over 10 years of observations.
+This feature implies an acceleration in the rate of orbital hardening, which would be a potential solution to the final parsec problem~\cite{Begelman:1980vb,Milosavljevic:2002ht}.